-- Compelling lead product opportunity, esmethadone currently in Phase 3 trials for the adjunctive treatment of MDD. - Robust, and highly statistically significant, efficacy seen with esmethadone in a randomized Phase II trial, with early onset of action seen at 4 days, with a dramatic effect size also observed at 7 days, primary endpoint, and 14 days (7 days post-treatment). - Successful Phase 1 safety studies of esmethadone and strong clinical activity signal in depression established in three independent animal models. - · Potential in additional multiple indications in underserved markets with large patient population, such as MDD, other affective disorders, and cognitive disorders - Scientific support of leading experts: Our scientific advisors include clinicians and scientists who are affiliated with a number of highly regarded medical institutions such as Harvard, Cornell, Yale, and University of Pennsylvania. - Substantial IP portfolio and market protection: approved and filed patent applications provide coverage beyond 2033.
-In addition, some of our drugs, including esmethadone have also been designated as Orphan Drugs by the FDA, thereby providing seven years of market exclusivity at launch.
+- Compelling lead product opportunity, REL-1017 currently in Phase 3 trials for the adjunctive treatment of MDD. - Robust and statistically significant, efficacy seen with esmethadone in a randomized Phase 2 trial, with the primary endpoint at 7 days, and onset of action seen at 4 days, with the effect carrying through to 14 days (7 days post-treatment). - Completed Phase 1 safety studies of esmethadone and strong clinical activity signal in depression established in three independent animal models in preclinical studies. - Potential in additional multiple indications in underserved markets with large patient population, such as MDD monotheraphy, other affective disorders, and cognitive disorders. - Scientific support of leading experts including clinicians and scientists who are affiliated with a number of highly regarded medical institutions such as Harvard, Cornell, Yale, and University of Pennsylvania. - Substantial IP portfolio and market protection with approved and filed patent applications provide coverage beyond 2033.